-3 PRELIMINARY RESULTS
+3 | PRELIMINARY RESULTS

-3.1 The backward integration method
+3.1 | The Backward Integration Method

-The idea of backward integration7 consists first in the transformation of a BVP ("reaching the steady state") into an initial value problem (IVP) ("starting near the steady state"), and then to use the attractive property of the unstable manifold of a hyperbolic saddle: trajectories near the saddle tend to approach it exponentially.
+The idea of Backward integration 7 consists first in the transformation of a BVP ("reaching the steady-state") into an initial value problem (IVP) ("starting near the steady-state"), and then to use the attractive property of the unstable manifold of a hyperbolic saddle: trajectories near the saddle tend to approach it exponentially.
 This allows the use of standard numerical methods.
-In order to use the latter property, backward integration reverses the time variable and, as a consequence, swaps the roles of the stable and unstable manifolds.
-Since the state (x_s, λ_s) of the system is completely known at time $t = \infty$, the problem can be solved recursively walking backward in time to obtain the (approximate) values ($x(0), \lambda(0)$) at time t = 0of the solution to the OCP, which will remain near the original stable manifold (for reasonable values of t, obviously): the computed solution converges toward the stable manifold of the forward system.
-One uses the eigenvectors at the steady state in order to start sufficiently "near" the original stable manifold (one cannot start exactly at the steady state because, by definition, one would stay there indefinitely).
+In order to use the latter property, Backward Integration reverses the time variable and, as a consequence, swaps the roles of the stable and unstable manifolds.
+Since the state (x_s, λ_s) of the system is completely known at time $t = \infty$, the problem can be solved recursively walking backwards in time to obtain the (approximate) values $(x(0), \lambda(0))$ at time t = 0 of the solution to the OCP, which will remain near the original stable manifold (for reasonable values of t, obviously): the computed solution converges towards the stable manifold of the forward system.
+One uses the eigenvectors at the steady-state in order to start sufficiently "near" the original stable manifold (one cannot start exactly at the steady state because, by definition, one would stay there indefinitely).

-In Reference 7 the canonical system is formulated using the control and the state as variables.
-Nevertheless, in Reference 18, the canonical system is formulated with the state and the costate as variables.
+In7 the canonical system is formulated using the control and the state as variables.
+Nevertheless, in 18, the canonical system is formulated with the state and the costate as variables.
 We follow this same approach using the canonical system associated to an OCP (with one state), which we write:

-$$\begin{pmatrix} \dot{x} \\ \dot{\lambda} \end{pmatrix} = \begin{pmatrix} f(x,\lambda) \\ g(x,\lambda) \end{pmatrix} = \Phi(x,\lambda).$$ (12)
+$$\begin{pmatrix} \dot{x} \\ \dot{\lambda} \end{pmatrix} = \begin{pmatrix} f(x,\lambda) \\ g(x,\lambda) \end{pmatrix} = \Phi(x,\lambda) \tag{12}$$ are satisfied by that parametrization of the W_s .

-Assume, for simplicity, that the system possesses a single steady state (x_s, λ_s) , which is (this is the requirement of References 7,18 which we are going to relax) a stable saddle point.
-From the hypotheses follows that the solution approaching the steady state corresponds to the stable manifold W_s of (12), parametrized by the time t.
-Thus, the initial condition $x(0) = x_0$ and the boundary condition are satisfied by that parametrization of the W_s .
 Consider the effect of a time reversal on the original system (12): that is, perform the change of variables t = -t:

+Assume, for simplicity, that the system possesses a single steady state (x_s, λ_s) , which is (this is the requirement of ^{7,18} which we are going to relax) a stable saddle point.
+From the hypotheses follows that the solution approaching the steady state corresponds to the stable manifold W_s of (12), parametrised by the time t.
+Thus, the initial condition $x(0) = x_0$ and the boundary condition